The insurance marketMARKET STUDY: INSURANCE REBRANDING

 Insurance rebranding.
 An Insurance Market Study.

-Insurance rebranding started when ProAssurance, a medical liability insurance company, came to us for help.
+Our experience with insurance rebranding began when ProAssurance, a medical liability insurance company, came to us for help.

 We found that it’s a category perceived as dishonest.

 Qualitative and quantitative research said physicians are driven by emotion, not worn-out insurance tactics.
 “Aggressive defense” was not important or emotional.
-(See work we did for ProAssurance)
+(See work we did for ProAssurance here.)

 We created a position for ProAssurance aligned with the physicians’ desire to be treated fairly because physicians deal with issues of fairness every day.
 And they are enraged when they aren’t treated fairly.

-For insurance rebranding, we start with choices in the market.
+For this insurance rebranding project, we started with choices in the market.
 We could not find insurance brands with strong emotional drivers.
 The advertising is trite.
 Themes center on extremes and just the category benefits of being insured.
 Nobody gives a damn.

 Insurance marketing is either silly or serious.
 All are only about lowering your costs or protection.
 Not switching triggers.